 Let’s start with ISAs

-One of the most tax-efficient ways you can save and invest is through an individual savings account (ISA) as there’s no income tax, personal tax on dividends or capital gains tax to pay on any investment growth or interest you earn, or on the money you take from it.
+One of the most tax-efficient ways you can save and invest is through an individual savings account (ISA) as there’s no income tax or capital gains tax to pay on any investment growth or interest you earn, or on the money you take from it.
 Currently you can put up to £20,000 into an ISA each tax year.
-So if you haven’t yet used up all your allowance, think about doing so before the end of the tax year on 5 April.
+So, if you haven’t yet used up all your allowance, think about doing so before the end of the tax year on 5 April.

 Now on to pensions

 A pension is another one of the most tax-efficient ways to save.
 The government even encourages pension saving by giving tax relief.
 Tax relief is based on the rate of income tax you pay.
 For example, if you’re a basic rate taxpayer, you’ll get 20% tax relief, meaning for every £100 that goes into your pension, the government contributes £20.
-And higher and additional rate taxpayers can claim 40% and 50% tax relief respectively.
+In addition to this basic rate relief going into the pension, higher and additional rate taxpayers can claim a further 20% and 25% tax relief respectively by contacting HMRC.
+And if you are in Scotland, you can claim even more with the higher rate tax brackets applicable there.

 Tax is undoubtedly a complicated subject and your own circumstances and where you live in the UK could have an impact on tax treatment.
 If you have any questions about the tax system, how it affects you, or you need help making sure you’re managing your money in the most tax-efficient way, getting professional advice can give you peace of mind.
 A financial adviser will go through all the options available and work with you on a tailored plan.